maxbates/cogeneration/doc/datasets.md

   - [ ] ? separate subset for unconditional and conditional config (after use helper)
   - [ ] ? refactor DatasetConfig validation params, should not be required for defining eval dataset
     - [ ] ? esp handling for multimers
+  - [ ] add LengthSampler wrapper for PDBs to pull out specified lengths for inference

 - [ ] reprocess PDB

 - [ ] clearer dataset splits across a single dataset
   - !!
 Requires reprocessing PDB and tracking date
-  - [ ] using date to split
+  - [ ] using date to split (MultiFlow uses 2021 or something)
-  - [ ] deprecate test dataset
+  - [ ] deprecate test dataset (i.e. merge with training dataset)
-  - avoid use of file to specify ids
+  - [ ] avoid use of file to specify ids

 - [ ] add Dayhoff dataset, esp if have redesigned -> backbone mapping
   - says they should but doesnt appear to be available in hugging face